-- Research Assistant Professor, Child Welfare Education and Research Programs
+- Research Associate Professor, Child Welfare Education and Research Programs

 Marlo A. Perry earned her Ph.D. in School, Community, and Clinical Child Psychology and her M.S.Ed. in Psychological Services from the University of Pennsylvania.
-She is a Research Assistant Professor in the School of Social Work’s Child Welfare Education and Research Programs (CWERP).
+She is a Research Associate Professor in the School of Social Work’s Child Welfare Education and Research Programs (CWERP).
 Dr. Perry also serves as the Director of Research and Evaluation for CWERP and oversees all research and evaluation projects across the CWERP continuum, which includes Title IV-E programs and the Pennsylvania Child Welfare Resource Center.

 Fantuzzo, J., Fusco, R., Mohr, W., & Perry, M.A.
 (2007).
 Domestic violence and children’s presence: A population-based study of law enforcement surveillance of domestic violence.
 Journal of Family Violence, 22, 331-340.